2003:

 1930:

 George Borgfeldt and Company issues its first Disney merchandising license to Walkburger, Tanner and Company of Switzerland.
-They will manufacture handkerchiefs featuring Mickey and Minnie Mouse.
+Disney's first licensee will manufacture handkerchiefs featuring Mickey and Minnie Mouse (and later distribute a variety of wooden Disney characters under the "Fun-e-Flex" name).

 1940: